robhami/ZTM_REACT/5_createApp2README.md

 Because 1-way data flow components need to send data to their parent, so parent can communicate with other child components.

-props are sent to functions and processed.
+Props are sent to functions and processed.
 These are pure functions/components.
 They don't need to know anything apart from what they receive and how to process them.

 In this case we need to update a component.

 State is required.
-State means adescription of your app.
+State means a description of your app.
 Its an object that describes your application.

-The state in this app is the robots and whatever is entered in searchbox.
+The state in this app is: 1. the robots and 2. whatever is entered in searchbox.
 We are able to change:
 * What the robots array means (i.e. what gets displayed)
 * Whatever is entered in the seachbox

-Props are thing that come out of state.
+Props are things that come out of state.

 * A parent feeds state into a child component
 * When child component receives a state its a property